mcsee/Software-Design-Articles/Articles/Theory/Laziness I - Metaprogramming/readme.md

 2 We generate a dependency to a parsing provider using [Dependency Injection ](https://en.wikipedia.org/wiki/Dependency_injection)(Solid’s D).

-3 In different environments (production, testing, configurations) we use different Parsing providers, and we do not connect to them belonging to the same hierarchy.
+3 In different environments (production, testing, configurations) we use different Parsing providers, and we don't connect to them belonging to the same hierarchy.

 4 We use declarative coupling.
 We ask these providers to realize the **ParseHandling** interface.